-The Alive desk: Why go with walnut or suar?
+The Alive desk: Why go with walnut or maple?

-We chose walnut for the Alive standing desk for the same characteristics and strengths mentioned above.
+We chose walnut and maple for the Alive standing desk for the same characteristics and strengths mentioned above.
+The maple is sturdy and ultra-durable, and the walnut is stable and shock-resistant.
 The hardwood used for the Alive desk, however, does have a few fundamental differences.
-It has live edges, and the surface is thicker (2" instead of 1 1/4").
-Additionally, because the wood is dried differently, its original pinkish tones are preserved for a result that is closer to its natural, untransformed color.
+It has live edges, fewer wood slabs, and a thicker surface (2" instead of 1 1/4").
+The maple Alive standing desk is the same colour as the Sway maple.
+However, because the walnut wood is dried differently, its original pinkish tones are preserved for a result that is closer to its natural, untransformed colour.

 What is the best choice for you?